rtuck99/openhab-binding/com.qubular.openhab-binding-vicare-bundle/README.md

 ### 3.3.6

+* Fix #29 VicareDiscoveryService fails if some properties are null
+* Fix #25 README + setup instructions are misleading
+* Fix #24 Support for heat pump features
+* Fix #23 Create equipment from Thing fails with "Bad Request"
 * Fix #21 Support setting for DHW target temperature heating.dhw.temperature.main
 * Fix #9 Add response capture for installations and gateways
 * Support additional features.
   Note: Some of the channel names with string values may have changed slightly - heating_circuits_operating_modes_active, device_serial may now have _value suffixes.
   Please check your Items for missing channel links and relink if upgrading from a previous version.
+* Support for dynamic channel types - channel labels should now clearly identify which heating circuit they are associated with, and max/min values should be exposed for controllable values.

 #### 3.3.5